abhi18av/analyze-and-publish-template/README.md

-# Python Copier Template for Data Science
+# Copier Template for Data Analysis and Writeup

 TODO @abhi18av:
 - git-submodules for various sun templates